 USE ROLE ACCOUNTADMIN;

--- Create the database + schema if they don't exist yet
+-- Use the database + schema created earlier

 -- Create a dedicated service role for Sigma